CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-2024-syllabus.md

 - In a first plagiarism incident resulting from genuine misunderstanding, the instructor may permit the student to submit a genuine piece of work to be graded in place of the one plagiarized.
 If the student does not appeal, the time allowed for submission of work is three weeks from the date of the Registrar's letter of notification.
 In the case of an appeal, where the instructor's allegation is upheld, the period of time allowed for submission is as determined by the appropriate appeals committee.

 - If, in the view of the instructor the plagiarism was deliberate, the instructor shall complete an incident report in a form approved by the Office of the Registrar, containing the student’s name and the particulars of the incident, and shall submit it to the Registrar who will advise the Dean of the Faculty concerned and the Chair of the student's program or department where applicable.
 The Registrar shall notify the student by registered letter and/or electronic mail of the regulations governing plagiarism, the possible consequences, the student’s right to appeal, the right to appear before the appropriate appeals committee, and the procedures involved.
 A student appealing the charge of an academic offence must do so in writing within three weeks of the date of the Registrar's letter of notification.
 On receiving an incident report alleging an act of deliberate plagiarism, or on receiving an incident report alleging a second commission of plagiarism by the student which is determined viewed by the instructor to be as a result of genuine misunderstanding, the Registrar shall refer the matter for a hearing to the appropriate appeals committee.
 A student who wishes to respond to this allegation is urged to submit to the appeals committee a written statement regarding the case within three weeks of the date of the Registrar’s letter of notification.
-The Registrar shall inform the student by registered letter or electronic mail of the referral to the appeals committee, and the wish of the Committee that the student be present when the case is heard.
+The Registrar shall inform the student by registered letter or electronic mail of the referral to the appeals committee and the wish of the Committee that the student be present when the case is heard.

-- The appropriate appeals committee, upon the conclusion of a hearing into the case, or following the review of the written materials if the student does not appear, must make one or more of the following findings prior to proceeding to an assessment of a penalty for deliberate plagiarism.
+- The appropriate appeals committee, upon the conclusion of a hearing into the case or following the review of the written materials if the student does not appear, must make one or more of the following findings prior to proceeding to an assessment of a penalty for deliberate plagiarism.

 - i.
 On hearing a case involving a first incident report alleging that a student has committed an act of deliberate plagiarism, the appeals committee must first decide whether an act of plagiarism has occurred.
-If the Committee so finds, the Committee must then determine whether the plagiarism was deliberate, or an act of genuine misunderstanding.
+If the Committee so finds, the Committee must then determine whether the plagiarism was deliberate or an act of genuine misunderstanding.
 If the former, the appeals committee will proceed to assess penalties in accordance with this Regulation, if the latter, the appeals committee will assess no penalty, but will direct the Registrar to note in the student’s academic file that the student has had one finding of genuine misunderstanding.

 - ii.
 If the case before the appeals committee (i) follows a prior finding of plagiarism, or (ii) is a second allegation of plagiarism as a result of genuine misunderstanding, the appeals committee may not make a further finding of genuine misunderstanding in disposing of the case.
 The appeals committee may only make a finding that the alleged act of plagiarism was deliberate plagiarism or that the alleged act of plagiarism was not an act of plagiarism.